pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2/_index.md

 ### Review Pulumi Diff

-After updating all imports to reflect v2 included Azure API versions, run `pulumi up` and review the output.
+After updating all imports to reflect v2 included Azure API versions, run `pulumi preview` and review the output.

 #### Pending Changes on Default Versions

 You may see pending changes when using the default version as the shape of the resource may have changed.
-You can choose to accept the changes, update your program to modify the resource parameters to mitigate changes, or continue using the previous default version from v1.
+You can choose to accept the changes, update your program to modify the resource properties to mitigate changes, or continue using the previous default version from v1.

 A full list of default version changes can be found in the [top-level resource versions](./top-level-resource-versions).